Uyunid dynasty: Expansion

 Under Muhammad b.
 Ahmad b.
 Abu'l-Hussin b.
 Abu Sinan, the Uyunids' territory stretched from Najd to the Syrian desert.
 Due to the influence of the Uyunid kingdom, Caliph al-Nasir li-Din Allah gave Muhammad b.
 Ahmad authority to protect the pilgrimage route to Mecca.
 Muhammad was later murdered by a family member, instigated by his cousin, Gharir b.
 Shukr b.
 Ali.
 In the years 587 – 605 AH, Mohammed bin Abi al-Hussain united Qatif and Al-Hasa.
-He restores the glory of the Uyunids, and extends the state to Najd central Arabia.
+He restored the glory of the Uyunids, and extended the state to Najd in central Arabia.
 The state was divided again after his assassination in 605 H.

 Religion

 The Uyunids were Muslim, however their sect is disputed; some sources mention they were Shia, others Sunni.
 According to Nakash, the populations of Bahrain, Hasa, and Qatif, may have accepted Twelver Shi'ism during this period.
 A study by Nayef al-Shera'an stated they were Shia based on their coins, which he said were exhibited at the British Museum.
-The study also mentions that no reliable sources support they were Sunni.
+The study also mentions that no reliable sources support that they were Sunni.
 On the other hand, Iraqi Sunni historian Safa Khulusi said they were Sunni, shortly before stating he had a "strong feeling" that poet Ali bin al Mugrab Al Uyuni was a Zaydi Shia.